The Hidden Alliance of Innovation

 • 10% FGV, 7% USP, 6% Insper.

-What is the main challenge facing the digital innovation network in Brazil?
+What is the main challenge for the digital innovation network in Brazil?

 Garcia Ignacio